Posterior contraction for empirical Bayesian approach to inverse problems under non-diagonal assumption: Conclusions

 \section{Conclusions}

 In this paper, we study an empirical Bayesian approach to a family of linear inverse problems.
 We assume that the covariance operator of the prior Gaussian measure depends on a hyperparameter that quantifies the regularity.
 We do not assume the prior covariance, noise covariance and forward operator have a common basis in their singular value decomposition, which enlarge the application range compared with the existing results.
 Under such weak assumptions, it is difficult to introduce maximum likelihood based estimation for the regularity index.
 In order to construct an empirical Bayesian approach, we propose two auxiliary problems: transformed problem and artificial diagonal problem.
-Since the regularity index only reflects the information about regularity, we provide a maximum likelihood estimation of the regularity index through the artificial diagonal problem.
+Because the regularity index only reflects the information about regularity, we provide a maximum likelihood estimation of the regularity index through the artificial diagonal problem.
 Then we deduce the posterior contraction estimates for the transformed problem by exploring the relations between the transformed problem and the artificial diagonal problem.
-Finally, the desired posterior contraction estimates are obtained through a general approach developed in a recent paper \cite{Salomond2018B}.
+Finally, the desired posterior contraction estimates are obtained through a general approach developed recently.

-In order to give appropriate estimates for the transformed problem, we employ the self-similar sequence condition which is also used in \cite{Bull2012EJS,Hoffmann2011AS,Szabo2015AS}.
-For illustrating the appropriateness of this condition, we need to show the equivalence of the prior measures of the artificial diagonal problem and the transformed problem.
-The general conditions to ensure such equivalence are given and verified through boundedness of pseudo-differential operators for our two examples.

-For the posterior consistency problem, there are numerous challenging problems need to be solved.
+For the posterior contraction rate estimate problem, there are numerous challenging problems need to be solved.
 Only inverse problems with linear forward operator have been considered in this paper, how to design empirical Bayesian methods for inverse problems with nonlinear forward operator is a difficult problem and it seems to depend on the specific structures of the certain problem.